zmoore70/NW.md/NetWork.md

 net2_student13@philip:~$ ssh net2_student13@172.17.17.17 -p 1234 -R 21399:localhost:4321 -NT (ssh to "Benders" ssh port opening remote port 21399 to go to "Philips" ssh port)

-student@blue-internet-host-student-13:~$ ssh net2_student13@10.50.38.13 -p 1234 -L 21302:localhost:21399 -NT (***COMBINING THE TUNNELS***)(ssh from BIH to "Bender" making a local fowarder on BIH to go to the 21399  on "Bender" which goes to "Philip" ssh port
+student@blue-internet-host-student-13:~$ ssh net2_student13@10.50.38.13 -p 1234 -L 21302:localhost:21399 -NT (***COMBINING THE TUNNELS***)(ssh from BIH to "Bender" making a local fowarder on BIH to go to the 21399  on "Bender" which goes to "Philip" ssh port)

 student@blue-internet-host-student-13:~$ ssh net2_student13@localhost -p 21302 -L 21303:192.168.30.150:1212 -NT (ssh to local fowarder going to "Leela" ssh port)

 student@blue-internet-host-student-13:~$ ssh net2_student13@localhost -p 21303 -L 21304:10.10.12.121:2932 -NT (ssh to new local fowarder going to "Professors" ssh port while on target run commands to see high port then exit)

-student@blue-internet-host-student-13:~$ ssh net2_student13@localhost -p 21304 (ssh to new
+student@blue-internet-host-student-13:~$ ssh net2_student13@localhost -p 21304 (ssh to local fowarder that goes to professor. while on professor run commands to identify high port)

 student@blue-internet-host-student-13:~$ ssh net2_student13@localhost -p 21304 -D 9050 -NT ( Creates a dynamic tunnel onto "Professor" then in new terminal run proxychains nc localhost *[port]* to view message on high port)